irene2024hub/LITACAPSTONE-PROJECT/README.md

 *PIVOT TABLE* : Pivot table will be used to work on  Data calculated suing excel formulas such data  summarization, Data Filtering.
-Comparison, data reshaping and proper Analysis ANALYSIS QUESTIONS
+Comparison, data reshaping and proper Analysis

+### TOOLS USED
+* Microsoft Excel
+* SQL
+* Pewer BI

+### ANALYSIS QUESTIONS
- Using Excel formulas to calculate metrics such as;
+ Excel formulas are used to calculate metrics;
 1. What is the Total Average sales per product
 2. What is the Total revenue by region

-Using pivot table to extract;
+ pivot table to used to extract;

 3. What are the total sales by product
 4. What are the total Sales by region